Skip to content

 You can, but the contractor matters more here than for cash-pay work.
 A roofer with insurance-supplement experience recovers depreciation and code-required upgrades that a non-experienced one leaves on the table.
 Haag certification on the lead inspector is a strong signal.
 Out-of-state storm chasers are a red flag.
 Local, licensed, and proven on prior storms is what you want.

-How fast can I get matched with a storm-damage contractor?
+How fast does the qualifier connect me by phone with a storm-damage contractor?

 Typical match time is under 60 seconds.
-First contractor contact is within one business day.
-For active leaks or emergency-tarp needs, we route to same-day-availability pros first.
+First contractor contact is by live phone transfer when an agent is on call, or callback as fast as an hour.
+For active leaks or emergency-tarp needs, we route to rapid-availability pros first.

 Storm Damage pros by city

-We match homeowners with vetted local roofers across 30 metro areas.
+We connect homeowners with local roofers across 49 metro areas.